Cancel

 Garvan Woodland Gardens

 Options for autumn when Canada was "closed" (1 of 2)…read more - - - - - Covid may seemingly be a thing of the past, but, for some, it will never be forgotten because it affected them or their loved ones in far more serious ways.
-It changed how we shopped, circulated, and limited our options as to where we could travel.
-For a while, Canada was closed and that always comes to the top of my list when it comes to fall colors.
-That said, other options became New England, the Upper Peninsular o Michigan, or the Ozarks.
+It changed how we interacted, shopped, circulated, and even limited our options as to where we could travel.
+For a while, Canada was closed and it always comes to the top of my list when it comes to fall colors.
+That said, other options became New England, the Upper Peninsula of Michigan, and the Ozarks.
 Garvan Woodland Gardens is located just outside of Hot Springs, Arkansas, thus in the general Ozarks area.
 Hot Springs itself was already on the map as place of touristic import.
-Along a major avenue there is "Bathhouse Row," a string of private spas in ornate mansion sized facilities that came to be during the 20th Century.
+Along a major avenue there is nationally registered "Bathhouse Row," a string of private spas in ornate mansion-sized facilities that rose to fame during the 20th Century.
 Its most famous visitor may have been Al Capone.
 I came to learn that Capone died a natural death.
-One would have thought otherwise.
+One might have thought otherwise.
 I vaguely knew about these gardens - the Garvan Woodland Gardens.
-However, if in town and you ask any questions, their existence, and their details, will become a certainty.
-It's an easy drive from Hot Springs.
-The gardens began as a private garden that then flourished when they were donated and privatized, and operated by the University of Arkansas.
+However, if in town and you ask questions about things to do, their existence, and their details, become front and center.
+It's an easy drive from the small city of Hot Springs.
+The gardens began as a private garden that then flourished when they were donated and "privatized," or realistically operated by the University of Arkansas.
 As such, there is an admission fee.
 As can be expected, the gardens are segmented and themed.
 The most notable might be the Japanese Garden and the manicured plantings that go with that.
 There are also other themed areas, including some areas which are a little natural, or scruffier, if you prefer that word.
 There are other areas such as a toy railroad sort of old town, walkways abutting the lake, and odd contraptions that serve as stairs, bridges, and tree houses.
 Then, there are some areas with art installations of sort that look sort of granola.
 I didn't have time to read every placard explaining the logic, if any, of some of these things.
-There is also a non-denominational chapel on the grounds and it closely resembles the state's Thorncrown Chapel designed by the University of Arkansas's famed alum E. Fay Jones.
-I had already seen that chapel in Eureka Springs, but, if you can't make it to that remote corner of the state (that's actually somewhat close to Branson, Missouri), this will almost enable you to check that off your list.
+There is also a non-denominational chapel on the grounds and it closely resembles the state's Thorncrown Chapel designed by the University of Arkansas's famed alumnus E. Fay Jones.
+I had already seen that chapel in Eureka Springs, but, if you can't make it to its remote corner of the state (actually just south of and somewhat close to Branson, Missouri), this one will almost enable you to check Thorncrown Chapel off your list.
 Seasonal blooms will affect what you see.
 Note that, if seeking fall color in the state, it will come later than other parts of America owing to the more southerly latitude.
+In the fall, it won't be as "flowery."
 The forested lands in which Garvan Wooodlands Gardens sits appear to be studded in Southern pine, and reminded me of the vegetation surrounding the Atlanta area.
-The employees on hand are very helpful.
-Note that, in this state, your bucket list would be, at the very minimum, about 3 state parks, 2 more rugged natural areas, Eureka Springs, the historic areas of Little Rock, and Hot Springs, which would include these gardens.
+The employees on hand were very helpful.
+Note that, in this state, your bucket list ,at the very minimum, would be about 3 state parks, 2 more rugged natural areas, the historic areas of Little Rock, Eureka Springs, and Hot Springs, which would include these gardens.
 The beauty of everything you see may exceed your expectations.
 Just about everyone is giving Garvan Woodlands Gardens 5 stars.
-For its context and area, it would fetch 5 stars.
+For its context and area, it should fetch 5 stars.
 However, compared to other places with a similar admission fee, I felt it was closer to 4 stars.
-It is nonetheless impressive and recommended.
+It is nonetheless impressive and recommended and you should also consider the month in which you plan to visit.
 However, it could also be that the few hippie-dippy things there made for an eye roll.
 They always do.

 Loading...